jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 :::notes
 - "Math side of computing", structurally more akin to Category Theory.
 - Chances are you're overspecializing monads--they're a way to implement the same things you do now.
-  - What's compelling about monads is how they may be used to represent other programming paradigms, but the reverse is not true
+  - What's compelling about monads is how they may be used to represent other programming paradigms, but the reverse is not true.
+  - *Functions that compose via logically-associated operations.*
 - Terms are awkward and differentiate from more accessible concepts by shades.
   - *I recommend we retain the nomenclature, as the small differences make big ones in practice.*
-- Regarding JAdG graphic
+- Regarding JAdG graphic.
   - There is quite a difference here, and that difference is **global state**.
   - Polymorphism es muy bueno.
 :::

 ## FP in Python
-- Guido says: "Python has its own way."
+> Guido says: "Python has its own way."

 ## FP in Julia
-- Architecturally, the language is favorable to functional approaches
+> Multiple dispatch is quite functional

 :::notes
-- Designed and built by PhDs in math; project leader holds PhD in linear algebra.
+- Designed and built by PhDs in math; project leader holds PhD in *linear algebra*.
+- Multiple dispatch defines *systems of equations*.
 :::

 # Lastly